How to Register as a Sole Trader

 Who are sole trader registrations good for?

-A sole trader registrations is the easiest and simplest way to tell the government about your new business activity.
 If you are starting a small business on your own, or just testing the waters on a new idea, then a sole trader registration is a low cost way to do things.
 Registering as a sole trader will keep HMRC happy but you won’t have to do much paperwork and there is just a single simple tax return to do at the end of the year.

 As a sole trader you are registering yourself as a self-employed individual.
 Therefore you, as an individual, are personally responsible for anything your new business does.
 This is one of the big downsides of registering as a sole trader.